ehsan2793/web-sprint-challenge-intro-to-react/README.md

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

- ❌side effects are things that are ouside of the function and are effect when the function is being executed dad
+ side effects are things that are ouside of the function and are effect when the function is being executed, side effects can can casue the pure state or props to return a diifrent output that what it was inistailly react give us the ability to mange these side effect tand to avoud error using Effect hook